Navel-IT/navel-collector-manager/README.md

 Connectors are plain JSON files or Perl scripts which must contain a method named `connector`.

-An exemple of Perl connector :
+An exemple of Perl connector:

 ```perl
 use strict;